forge-55/bunkeros/docs/reference/faq.md

 ### What is BunkerOS?

-BunkerOS is a productivity-hardened, vanilla Arch-based Linux distribution with custom optimizations for a tactical, Sway-based computing environment.
+BunkerOS is a productivity-hardened configuration layer for Arch Linux that provides a tactical, Sway-based computing environment.
 It's designed for users seeking distraction-free, mission-focused productivity.

 ### Is BunkerOS based on Arch Linux?

 **Yes**.
-BunkerOS is a vanilla Arch-based distribution with custom optimizations.
+BunkerOS is a configuration layer that runs on minimal Arch Linux with custom optimizations.

 Think of it in layers:
 - **Foundation**: Arch Linux (rolling release, AUR, proven ecosystem)